Sitecore/jss/docs/data/routes/docs/getting-started/app-deployment/en.md

         > **Do not ever use `sitecore\admin` or any other privileged user as the impersonation user.** A serious security breach will result.
 Use only `extranet\anonymous` or a app-specific dedicated user for impersonation.

-1. Save the API key item and make note of its **Item ID** (see screenshot below, highlighted).
+1. Save the API key item, publish it (Sitecore 9.1+) and make note of its **Item ID** (see screenshot below, highlighted).
 You'll need this ID to connect the JSS app.

   <img src="/assets/img/ssc-api-key.png" alt="API Key" class="img-fluid img-thumbnail" />